Aryaan03/cis6930sp24-assignment1/README.md

 Testing using pytest & mocking is done to make sure that all the functions are working independently and properly.
 Testing is crucial for early bug detection and maintaining code quality.
 Testing units of code encourages modular, understandable code and integrates seamlessly into continuous integration workflows, boosting integrity.
 Ultimately, all major functions like test_read, test_empty_group, test_input and more are tested if they are functioning properly.
 For example. test_read verifies if  the analyze_entities function returns an empty list when given an empty input string or not.

     1.  test_group
+        Purpose:
-        Purpose: This test is checking if the analyze_entities function correctly extracts named entities of type "PERSON" from the provided text.
+            -> This test is checking if the analyze_entities function correctly extracts named entities of type "PERSON" from the provided text.
         Steps:
-            Create a mock language processing model.
+            -> Create a mock language processing model.
-            Create mock entities with names and labels.
+            -> Create mock entities with names and labels.
-            Set up the mock model to return the mock entities.
+            -> Set up the mock model to return the mock entities.
-            Call analyze_entities with a sample input string.
+            -> Call analyze_entities with a sample input string.
-            Check if the extracted entities match the expected outcome.
+            -> Check if the extracted entities match the expected outcome.

      2. test_read
+        Purpose:
-        Purpose: This test checks if the analyze_entities function returns an empty list when given an empty input string.
+            -> This test checks if the analyze_entities function returns an empty list when given an empty input string.
         Steps:
-            Call analyze_entities with two empty strings.
+            -> Call analyze_entities with two empty strings.
-            Check if the result is an empty list.
+            -> Check if the result is an empty list.

     3. test_input
+        Purpose:
-        Purpose: This test checks if the analyze_entities function returns an empty list when there are no entities in the provided text.
+            -> This test checks if the analyze_entities function returns an empty list when there are no entities in the provided text.
         Steps:
-            Call analyze_entities with a text string that does not contain any entities.
+            -> Call analyze_entities with a text string that does not contain any entities.
-            Check if the result is an empty list.
+            -> Check if the result is an empty list.

     4. test_censor
+        Purpose:
-        Purpose: This test checks if the analyze_entities function correctly identifies entities in the provided text.
+            -> This test checks if the analyze_entities function correctly identifies entities in the provided text.
         Steps:
-            Call analyze_entities with a text string containing a date.
+            -> Call analyze_entities with a text string containing a date.
-            Check if the result matches the expected list of entities (in this case, a list containing a date).
+            -> Check if the result matches the expected list of entities (in this case, a list containing a date).

 ## Bugs and Assumptions

 • Assuming that atleast any one of the flag should be present in the run command. <br>
 • A large text files or a high volume of data exceeding system memory or processing limits, can lead to performance degradation or application crashes.<br>
-• All the entities are not accurately detected, it leaves some entities accordind to the model selected.<br>
+• All the entities are not accurately detected, it leaves some entities according to the model selected.
+• I have used en_core_web_md model as given in assignment descrption.
+I could have used the large model(en_core_web_md) but it detects some extra data which should not be sensored compared to the Spacy medium English model.<br>
 • Known bug: Some txt files with unsual formatting are not able to parse.<br>
 • It does not check censor names in email addresses. <br>
 • No bugs apart from those mentioned above are known/identified.